opendaylight/docs/docs/user-guide/authentication-and-authorization-services.rst

 -  TokenAuthRealm

-   -  An AuthorizingRealm built to bridge the Shiro-based AAA service with the Lithium h2-based AAA implementation.
+   -  An AuthorizingRealm built to bridge the Shiro-based AAA service with the h2-based AAA implementation.

    -  Exposes a RESTful web service to manipulate IdM policy on a per-node basis.
 If identical AAA policy is desired across a